Charsi82/lua_npp/README.md

  - Copy **lua_npp_lang.ini** and **lua_npp.dll** in plugins folder for N++.
  Open a Lua file and goto menu Plugins - Lua utils - Verify syntax.
 Verification result can be seen in the console.
  - You can switch language of interface between english and russian.
- - To quickly close the console, you can double-click on it.
+ - To quickly close the console, you can double-click on it ;)